 FRAUD RESOURCE CENTER

-En español | Debt collection regularly ranks as the No. 1 topic of consumer complaints to the Federal Trade Commission (FTC).
-The agency notes a range of deceptive and abusive tactics used to get debtors to pay up, including repeated phone calls, verbal harangues and threats to disclose debts to employers and family members.
+En español | Debt collection regularly ranks among the top consumer complaints to the Federal Trade Commission (FTC).
+The agency notes a range of deceptive and abusive tactics used to get debtors to pay up, including repeated phone calls, verbal harangues, and threats to disclose debts to employers and family members.

 Occasionally such situations arise from mistaken identity: A legitimate debt collection agency slips up, confusing a consumer with a debtor who has a similar name (an error known as “debt tagging”).
-Often, though, it’s a scammer, combining bits of personal information harvested from sources such as old loan applications and hacked accounts to fabricate bogus debts that consumers might be tricked into thinking are real.
+Often, though, it’s a scammer, combining bits of personal information harvested from sources such as old loan applications and hacked accounts to fabricate bogus debts that consumers might be deceived into thinking are real.
 Some large-scale operators package these phony liabilities into portfolios and sell them to debt brokers for collection.

-- A supposed debt collector threatens to have you arrested, something the CFPB says legitimate collectors should not do.
+- The supposed collector threatens to have you arrested, something the federal Consumer Financial Protection Bureau (CFPB) says legitimate collectors should not do.

-- The caller demands immediate payment.
+- They demand immediate payment.

 - Do demand information about the debt.
 Debt collectors are required by federal law to provide you with a written validation notice specifying how much you owe, the name of the original creditor and how to challenge the claim.